samtools/htslib/samples/README.md

 [Qtask_unordered][Qtask_unordered]

   This application showcases the use of queues and threads for custom processing.
-In this, alignments in input files are split to different files for requested regions.
-The processing may occur in any order and results may appear in the order completion of processing.
+The count of bases and GC ratio are calculated and displayed.
+  The order of counting is irrelevant and hence ordered retrieval is not used.

 ### More Information